WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling: Training and Inference Details

 \textbf{Stage One: Action Control.} In the first stage, we focus on injecting action control into the pretrained model.
 We employ the dual action representation to the pretrained model and train the bidirectional action model for 30K iterations.
 Then, we replace the 3D self-attention with block causal attention and train for an additional 30K iterations as our AR action model.
 We find that this enables the AR action model to converge more easily.
 In this stage, the model is trained on 61 frames (4 chunks) using the Adam optimizer with a learning rate of $1e-5$ and a batch size of 64.

-\textbf{Stage Two: Memory.} In the second stage, we train the bidirectional action model and the AR action model with context memory as described in Sec.3.3 and Sec.3.4, respectively.
-The training is performed on longer videos, while other settings remain the same as in the first stage.
+\textbf{Stage Two: Memory.} In the second stage, we train the bidirectional action model and the AR action model with context memory as described in Sec.3.3 and Sec.3.4, respectively. \wenq{For the bidirectional action model, the generation sequence consists of 4 chunks $x_{j:j+3}$ (16 latents, 61 frames).
+We utilize $C_{j:j+3} - x_{j:j+3}$ as a variable-length memory context for the teacher.
+Following the Flow Matching framework, we apply noise from $[0, 1]$ to $x_{j:j+3}$, while the memory context $C_{j:j+3} - x_{j:j+3}$ undergoes uniform noise sampling from $[0, 0.2]$ to enable robust conditioning.
+Crucially, the training loss are computed strictly on the generation sequence.
+In stage two, both the bidirectional and AR models are trained on sequences of up to 160 latents (637 frames).} Other settings remain the same as in the first stage.

 \textbf{Stage Three: Context Forcing.} In the final stage, we use the bidirectional model as the teacher and the AR model as the student for distillation.
 To stabilize the distillation process, we employ a progressive training strategy that gradually increases the maximum length of the generated latents.
 For the student model, the learning rate is set to $1e-6$, while for the bidirectional model, which is used to compute the fake score, the learning rate is set to $2e-7$.
 The models are trained for 2K iteration with a batch size of 64.
 All other hyperparameters follow~\cite{huang2025self}.
 For the details of context forcing, see Algorithm~\ref{alg:context_forcing}.